jim45002/msg-util/README.md

 # Msg Util
-Voice and text messaging utility for the Tor network.
-This application includes a markup able world map, that transmits users map drawings with voice and text messages.
+Voice, and text messaging utility for the Tor network.
+This application includes a world map users can markup, and transmits their drawings like voice and text messages.
+Using msg_util makes it easy to send voice, text, map drawings to anyone on the Tor network.
+All voice, text, and map markups are transmitted over the Tor network via the msg_util hidden service.
 This application was written for Linux and was only run on Ubuntu 16 LTS.
+Until this README file is updated, if you need help building and running the source code contact teamplayer21@tutanota.com.

 ![Alt text](./resources/msg_util_gui.png?raw=true "Torrc Utility")